StarlightSearch/EmbedAnything/README.md

 </div>

 EmbedAnything is a minimalist, highly performant, lightning-fast, lightweight, multisource, multimodal, and local embedding pipeline built in Rust.
 Whether you're working with text, images, audio, PDFs, websites, or other media, EmbedAnything streamlines the process of generating embeddings from various sources and seamlessly streaming (memory-efficient-indexing) them to a vector database.
-It supports dense, sparse, and late-interaction embeddings, offering flexibility for a wide range of use cases.
+It supports dense, sparse, ONNX and late-interaction embeddings, offering flexibility for a wide range of use cases.

 <!-- TABLE OF CONTENTS -->
 <details>